- City Elected Offices

 Time: 5:30 p.m.

-Date: 2nd Thursday every other Month
+Date: 2nd Thursday every month

 Location: City Administration Building